darktjm/grok/QT-README.md

   - Qt's date widgets are awful, and even popping up a calendar requires tons of boilerplate, you guessed it, hidden inside the widget code.

+  - Qt makes what feels like gratuitous changes to the API sometimes.
+    For example, 5.14 removed several functions I called in 5.12.
+I compile with full warnings, and I thought I had deprecation warnings on, but I received no warnings in 5.12 that they were going to be removed.